mtclai/cs171-surf-final-project/ReadMe.txt

 The repository contains superceded versions of files for archiving

-The latest versions of these files are are:
+The latest versions of these files are:

 Code:
 Main web scraper:		...\main_scraper_1.4.py